John Okey

-Colonel John Okey (24 August 1606 – 19 April 1662) was a political and religious radical who served in the Parliamentarian army during the Wars of the Three Kingdoms.
-A regicide who approved the Execution of Charles I in 1649, he escaped to the Dutch Republic after the 1660 Stuart Restoration, but was brought back to England and executed on 19 April 1662.
+Colonel John Okey (baptised 24 August 1606, died 19 April 1662) was a religious radical from London, who served in the Parliamentarian army throughout the Wars of the Three Kingdoms.
+A supporter of Oliver Cromwell, he was one of those who approved the Execution of Charles I in January 1649.

+Despite his friendship with Cromwell, Okey criticised his appointment as Lord Protector, and was forced to resign from the army in 1654.
+In 1659, he was elected as an MP in the Third Protectorate Parliament, and opposed the 1660 Stuart Restoration.
+Excluded from the 1660 Indemnity and Oblivion Act as a regicide, he took refuge in the Dutch Republic, but was extradited to England and executed on 19 April 1662.

 Personal details

-John Okey was baptised at St Giles-in-the-Fields in London on 24 August 1606, sixth child of William Okey and his wife, Margaret Whetherly.
-Okey came from a prominent family which had property in London as well as a coat of arms.
+John Okey was baptised at St Giles-in-the-Fields, London, on 24 August 1606, sixth child of William Okey and his wife, Margaret Whetherly.
+On 21 January 1630, he married Susanna Pearson (c.
+1612-1656); after her death in 1658, Mary Blackwell became his second wife.